 6) Cookie scanning is necessary unreliable

-CMPs scan websites of their clients for cookies, to learn what tracking tools they use and which ones they need to block.
+CMPs scan websites of their clients for cookies.
+This helps them learn what tracking tools they use and which ones they need to block.

-- Scanning for cookies can find only the ones that are set on website load.
-Others, that are set later or after user actions are never found
+- Scanning for cookies can find only the ones that are set on webpage load.
+Others, that are set later or after user actions are never found.

-- Even tools that don’t track visitors at all… may require consents (more on that in the next section)
+- And lastly, tools that claim they don’t need consent… may require it! (more on that in the next section).

 The result?
 Cookie scanners give many false alarms, miss many cookies and cannot block all that needs to be blocked.
 You can use them as a starting point, but take scan results with a pinch of sault.

-7) Tools that don’t need consent… can still need consent
+7) Tools that don’t need consent… may still need it!

 Simple rule: it’s not only about cookies.
 It’s about unauthorized collection, processing, and sharing of personal data.